• Projecting Revisionism Backwards: What Can We Learn From Napoleon and the Nineteenth Century?

 Moses Montefiore, resident in Britain but going overseas to act against a 'blood accusation' against a fellow tribesman in the Damascus affair (1840), may be the first example of involvement in the middle east: a trader and banker, co-founder of "Alliance Insurance Company", and mayor of the City of London used the "Board of Deputies of British Jews" to intervene in the ritual murder of Padre Tomaso.

-The self-absorbed Jane Austen (published 1811-1817), is the subject of new revisionism, as far as I know starting with Nicholas Ennos (a pseudonym?) in November 2013 in Jane Austen: A New Revelation, making the case for her cousin Eliza de Feuillide as a prolific author.
+The self-absorbed Jane Austen (published 1811-1817), is the subject of new revisionism, as far as I know starting with Nicholas Ennos in November 2013 in Jane Austen: A New Revelation, making the case for her cousin Eliza de Feuillide as a prolific author.
 Multiple topics include enclosures, the 'French Revolution', and arsenic poisoning.
 I hope this may be part of the revisionist movement—including her brother's failed bank.
+Note that de Feuillide, in female style, appreciated money but not how it was made—consider Darcy's sister on how odious she should think Darcy's business correspondence.
+Charlotte Brontë (Jane Eyre) shared this blind spot—Jane married the rich but damaged Rochester, but beyond something about Jamaica had little awareness of money apart from inheritance.
 Trollope's novels include money and Jews and English life, but not (I think) Jewish frauds.
 Dickens has Fagin, but not (I think) the summits of fraud; Eliot's Daniel Deronda (1876) had a sentimental theme related to Jews; Disraeli, who became Prime Minister also wrote novels, including one with the famous phrase 'The world is governed by very different personages from what is imagined by those who are not behind the scenes', and it must be the case that the supposedly thunderous debates with Gladstone were formalised, and excluded underlying issues.
 Gladstone was religious, and no doubt imagined 'Jews' had Biblical warrant.

 It's worth making a note on 'self help' books: Samuel Smiles in the UK (1812-1904) and Horatio Alger in the US (1832-1899) presented a hopeful vision of success through effort.
 This may well have been connected to the idea of 'self discipline': the rather strange etymology of self-flagellation suggests 'discipline' is something unpleasant to be endured, and it's likely that persons tempted into the world of Jewish deception and frauds must have felt distress at their rather unnatural behaviour.
 And the idea of discipline imposed from outside is very much in keeping with Jewish aggression.